gawkermedia/play2-closure/README.md

 ### Plugins

 This plugin supports Closure Template plugins.
 Play2-closure takes a list of classpaths in closureplugin.plugins.
-For example, to add the XliffMsgPlugin, you should add this to your conf/application-live.conf:
+For example, to add the XliffMsgPlugin, you should add this to your application.conf:

 ```
 closureplugin.plugins = ["com.google.template.soy.xliffmsgplugin.XliffMsgPlugin"]
 ```

-Incorrect classpaths or classes without a default constructor will be ignored.